+31. Your Supervisor will read and comment on draft chapters so that you have the opportunity to incorporate any feedback into subsequent writing.
 Your Supervisor is not expected to proofread your dissertation.
 Your Supervisor should respond promptly - given adequate notice - to requests from you to meet and to comment on your work, and you should agree arrangements, including a plan for your work and a timetable for production of draft chapters, between the two of you.
 If your Supervisor is to be away from Cambridge for an extended period, he or she should ensure that you and the Director of Graduate Education are aware of this and should inform you of back-up supervisory arrangements.

 32. Your Supervisor will monitor your progress against the timetable and plan for your work you have agreed together, and take appropriate action as laid down in your Course Handbook if you do not keep in contact, or your progress is poor.
-He or she is required to submit formal reports on your progress each term via CGSRS (the Cambridge Graduate Student Reporting on CamSIS).
-Reports are available System to vou and vour Faculty/Department (or University Partner Institution)'s Director of Graduate Education, your Degree Committee, your College Tutor and Board of Graduate Studies, who all take an interest in your progress.
+He or she is required to submit regular formal reports on your progress.
+Reports are available to you and your Faculty/Department (or University Partner Institution)'s Director of Graduate Education, your Degree Committee, your College Tutor and Board of Graduate Studies, who all take an interest in your progress.
 Your Supervisor should give an honest but constructive appraisal of your progress which will help you in your study.
-If you are taking the MPhil by Dissertation, in place of a report from your Supervisor in the Michaelmas Term you will be asked to complete a self-evaluation of your progress.
+If you are taking the MPhil by Dissertation, in place of a report from your Supervisor in the Michaelmas Term you will be asked to complete a selfevaluation of your progress.
 This will be sent to your Supervisor and College Tutor.

 33. Your Supervisor is required to report to those listed above in paragraph 32 immediately if you appear, in his or her opinion, not to be progressing satisfactorily and may be in danger of failing an examination, or not likely to make the standard for progression to the next stage.
-In such cases, your supervision reports will be considered by the Degree Committee and the Board of Graduate Studies, and will be used in evaluating any application you may make for an examination allowance or in cases of dispute.
+In such cases, your supervision reports will be considered by the Degree Committee and the Board of Graduate Studies, and will be used in evaluating any application you may make for an examination allowance, in cases of dispute or if your Degree Committee recommends that you be removed from the Register of Graduate Students due to poor progress.